 Reading scores will determine whether applicants will be admitted into the college and into which courses they will be placed.
-The writing and reading scores will determine placement into levels of English.
+The writing and reading scores will determine placement into levels of English as well as eligibility for some other courses.
 Mathematics scores determine placement into sequential levels of DVS and curriculum mathematics courses.
 Applicants who do not meet minimum program entrance criteria in one or more of the basic skill areas will be required to satisfactorily complete the respective Developmental Studies course(s) before taking related courses in their chosen program.